gobbcuh/simple-voting-system/README.md

 ---

-## **🌐 Why It’s Local (For Now)**
+## **Additional Notes**
-This isn’t a fully online voting system yet.
 It’s more of a **local application** that mimics how an online system works.
 It runs directly on your computer and doesn’t require the internet or a web server to operate.

 I wanted to dive into real-world programming exercises to help me improve my skills in Python.
 Though it’s a simple project at the moment, it’s been a great way to understand concepts like registration, input validation, and basic security.
 This is just the beginning, and I’m excited to keep refining it and eventually make it fully online.